 When they return, you must be willing to not ask questions.
 Do not speak of your feelings.
 Do not try to engage them in any “serious” conversation at all.
 Simply resume your position of loving them, caring for them, and being kind to them, making sure that they feel wonderful about themselves, no matter how confused and hurt you feel.

-You must be willing to always be wrong, take full blame, apologise and beg for forgiveness for everything the narcissist imagines that you did to hurt them, whether you really did it or not is not relevant.
+You must be willing to always be wrong, take full blame, apologise and beg for forgiveness for everything the narcissist imagines that you did to hurt them.
+Whether you really did it or not is not relevant.
 Most often, it’s them who hurt you, but this is unacceptable for you to think this way.so, you must apologise profusely for not stopping them from making a bad decision.
 Their bad decision is your fault.

 You must also never offer advice or suggestions that might prevent your narcissist from making a bad decision because this is critiquing.
 You will be punished severely for any criticism.
-You will get the silent treatment, or you will be attacked on such a personal level, it cuts you to the core, belittled, called names and falsely accused of things you may or may not have ever done.
+You will get the silent treatment, or you will be attacked on such a personal level.
+It cuts you to the core, belittled, called names and falsely accused of things you may or may not have ever done.

-You must be willing when they come back to you, to be perfect in every way.
+You must be willing when they come back to you to be perfect in every way.
 If you fail, you will be punished, so apologise.
 Apologise and apologise again, beg for forgiveness, beg for mercy, for everything they did to you, accept full responsibility for their actions.
 Yours, beg to be forgiven for everything they did to you; there are no exceptions.
 You must always take 100% responsibility for how they “feel”.

 Do not cry.
 Do not show sadness.
 Do not show any emotion that might challenge the narcissist’s self-esteem.
 Do not express any emotion other than happiness that they came back to you.
 It doesn’t matter that the narcissist’s behaviour is killing you.
 Do not express it, ever!
 That would be a huge mistake, as the narcissist might sense that you are unhappy in the relationship.
 This will force them to leave you again to go find someone who is more “positive” and “superior” to you.
 Someone who won’t ask questions, feel hurt or abandoned.
-Someone who will listen to their stories of how horrible you have treated them and be willing give them what you can’t or won’t.
+Someone who will listen to their stories of how horrible you have treated them and be willing to give them what you can’t or won’t.

 You must be willing to be abandoned and left with no resources to take care of yourself or your children with no explanation.